 The danger of hybridisation and genetic defilement

-Of all the dangers that threaten the sustained existence of the Przewalski population in the wild a possible crossbreeding of Takhi and domestic Mongolian horses the one, will have the most hazardous effect.
+Of all the dangers that threaten the sustained existence of the Przewalski population in the wild a possible crossbreeding of takhi and domestic Mongolian horses, will have the most hazardous effect.
 Even the tiniest resource of water is been sought after by herdsmen and their cattle and horses.
-Everywhere lurks the danger of hybridisation.
+Everywhere lurks the danger of hybridization.
+Domestic horses in Mongolia roam unheeded and unfenced.
 In contrast with all domestic horses including the Mongolian, which have 64 chromosomes, Przewalski horses have two more: 66 chromosomes.
-A cross between a Takhi and a domestic horse produces fertile offspring, albeit at the expense of the unique wild characteristics of the Przewalski horse.
+A cross between a takhi and a domestic horse produces fertile offspring, albeit at the expense of the unique wild characteristics of the Przewalski horse.
 For example, in a hybrid the typical upright manes are no longer present.

 But what action should we take to prevent genetic pollution?

 - The free roaming Przewalski harems run little risk of hybridisation or genetic pollution, for their leading stallions do not tolerate any rivals near their mares, be it another Przewalski horse or domestic one.
-Other Takhi stallions are being chased away and domestic ones will be approached with explicit demeanour.
-Therefor, the chance of domestic stallions siring wild mares is a very little one.
+Other takhi stallions are being chased away and domestic ones will be approached with explicit demeanour.
+Therefore, the chance of domestic stallions siring wild mares is a very little one.
 However, Przewalski males without a harem are a high risk factor.
 Until now the bachelors stay close to the family groups in the Park, but as the population increases they might move to the edges of the Park near the buffer zone where domestic horses are being kept.
-Miscegenation of Takhi stallions and domestic mares in the buffer zone is likely to turn into grave problems.
+Hybridisation of takhi stallions and domestic mares in the buffer zone is likely to turn into grave problems.

 - Research aimed at the Przewalski horses must continue.
 Every ranger is responsible for one or more free roaming Przewalski groups.
 Recording of the horses’ whereabouts, special occasions (births, deaths, group composition, injuries etc.) are daily routine for them and the “takhi-biologist”.
-Until now all individual Przewalski horses and the groups where to they belong are known.
-The parentage of all the wild born foals is also known.
-However, since the wild born stallions are gradually taking over the harems from the old imported stallions there might grow some confusion about which stallion fathered which foal.
-In 2000 they started to collect dung samples of all wild born stallions and of foals of which parentage was not certain.
+The genetics of the founders of the Hustai takhi population is recorded.
+With the present DNA technology the genetic diversity of the population can be examined at each moment.